 Improved AI will be offered in 2021 ERP software.
 Even parts of some tasks, such as accounts payable ones, will be done through an AI system.

 Everyone is staring at their cell phones these days.
 Many people take laptops and other mobile devices to restaurants, coffee houses, homes, and back to the office.

 We live in an era of instant access to information, and today’s mobile workforce expects large-company software to have a mobile app.
 Apps give executives and employees access to real-time company information and customer communications.
 ERP is indeed going mobile to meet this need.

 ERP mobile apps let the workforce send push notifications, create an event, review and approve time, sales orders, and expenses from the local coffee house or a backyard patio table.

-Apps that are dedicated to just one activity, such as dealing with sales orders or performing customer relationship management, are common.
-Employees, from the warehouse to the customer’s door, have some sort of real-time information.
+Apps dedicated to just one activity, such as dealing with sales orders or performing customer relationship management, are common.
+Employees, from the warehouse to the customer’s door, have some real-time information.

-Companies that implement this technology will have the edge over those who don’t because more work is getting done during the day.
+Companies that implement this technology will have the edge over those that don’t because more work is getting done during the day.
 That means it’s gets done faster, and customers are happier.